webmaster128/private-voting/README.md

 # Private voting

-This repository containf a JavaScript implementation of the BeleniosRF e-voting scheme.
+This repository contains a JavaScript implementation of the BeleniosRF e-voting scheme.

 ## License